 In a world dependent on information technology, networked operations and mobile connections, businesses face an increasing array of cybersecurity and data privacy challenges.
-Dorsey offers a coordinated worldwide team that can respond immediately with a complete range of services to help you meet these challenges.
+Dorsey offers a coordinated worldwide team that helps assess your data flows and guide compliance efforts.
+When a security incident occurs, Dorsey’s team can respond immediately with a complete range of services to help you meet this challenge.
+Increasingly, privacy compliance is table stakes in vendor relationships and mergers and acquisitions.
+Dorsey helps its clients negotiate contracts, draft privacy and security policies, and consider privacy challenges raised by cutting-edge technologies.

-Dorsey provides proactive planning and assessment of cyber threats and incident response whether you are a Fortune 100 multinational company or a start-up.
-We stay on the cutting edge of evolving technologies, regulatory requirements and industry best practices to provide you with comprehensive and practical legal solutions.
+Dorsey provides proactive planning and assessment of rapidly-evolving legal requirements and can handle cyber threats and incident response whether you are a Fortune 100 multinational company or a start-up.
+We stay on the forefront of evolving technologies, regulatory requirements, and industry best practices to provide you with comprehensive and practical legal solutions.

 Data Breach Investigation and Response